slntopp/tgresender/README.md

 ## Setup

+### Warning

+Due to the problems with moving this repo, default `conf.yml` can be not included at all or be in the project root directory You should move it to `bot/` directory before running **tgresender**

 1. `git clone` this repo
 2. [Go get Telegram API keys](https://docs.pyrogram.org/intro/setup#api-keys)
 3. Fill app_id and api_hash in `conf.yml`